 From these commonalities, the idea of How To Pale Ale was born.
 We set out to develop a beer that felt quintessentially Trillium and publicly share the recipe so that it could be recreated at home.
 We sourced local rye and triticale from Valley Malt to build a canvas for three of our favorite and most often utilized hop varieties: Citra, Galaxy, and Mosaic.
 The resulting beer is as infinitely bright and tropical as it is drinkable and is the ideal beer to pair alongside dinner prep.
-You can enjoy How To Pale Ale when cans are released on Friday, 10/25, on draft at ATK Boston Eats on Saturday, 10/26, or use to recipe below to brew it at home!
+Use to recipe below to brew it at home yourself!

 2 Boil Kettles